galenhuntington/hmp3-ng/README.md

 ##  Installation

 Either `cabal install` or `stack install` will build a binary.
-You will need to have `mpg321` installed, which is free software and widely available in package managers.
-Alternatively, `mpg123` can be used by compiling with the `-DMPG123` option, but, while your mileage may vary, in my experience it doesn’t work as well.
+You will need to have `mpg123` installed, which is free software and widely available in package managers.
+Alternatively, `mpg321` can be used by compiling with the `-DMPG321` option.
+In my experience, the latter worked better, but it has not been updated since 2012 and is no longer available on many systems.

 The build depends on the package `hscurses`, which in turn requires curses dev files.
-In Ubuntu/Debian, for example, these can be obtained by installing `libncurses5-dev`.
-You probably also need `libncursesw5-dev`.
+In Ubuntu/Debian, for example, these can be obtained by installing `libncurses-dev`.

 ##  Use